john-johansson/tibber-realtime-monitoring/README.md

 You can get the acccess token from influxdb from the influxdb pod:<br>
 `oc exec $(oc get pods -o name | grep influxdb) -- influx auth list --user tibber --hide-headers  | cut -f 3)`

-Replace the changeme value in the tibber-secret manifest to contain your access tokens.
+Replace the changeme value in the tibber-secret manifest so it contain your access tokens.

 Create the resources
 ```